anonsubmissions/fse2019/README.md

 For each group, a seven page instruction guide is produced and shared with each participant to ensure they understood the task requirements.
 Once a participant completed the coding tasks, he was invited to share his/her experience of using our tool and the API resources they used in their coding task in a separate Google doc form.
 Each participant was asked to share his/her unbiased opinion.

 ## Study Design
-We answer the following two questions.
-RQ1.
-How useful is the [TOOL] to support development tasks?
-RQ2.
-How useful is the [TOOL] over API official and informal documentation?
 The goal of [TOOL] is to assist developers in finding the right solutions to their coding tasks with relative ease than other resources.
 Therefore, to assess the effectiveness of [TOOL] in real-world coding tasks (RQ1), we conducted a user study involving programmers.
 A total of 31 programmers participated.
 The purpose of developing [TOOL] is to add benefits over existing API documentation.
-Therefore, to examine the usefulness of [TOOL] over both API formal and informal documents (RQ2), we conducted a survey with the
-31 the participants who completed the coding tasks.
+Therefore, to examine the usefulness of [TOOL] over both API formal and informal documents, we conducted a survey with the 31 the participants who completed the coding tasks.
 We asked them questions with regards to the observed value [TOOL] might have added over the API documents in their coding tasks.
 The coding tasks (RQ1) were completed by a total of 31 participants.
 The survey for RQ2 was answered by 29 out of the 31 participants who completed coding tasks in RQ1.
-The surveys were conducted separately.
-The surveys were conducted after the participants completed their coding tasks.
+The survey was conducted separately.
+The survey were conducted after the participants completed their coding tasks.
 Among the 31 participants, 18 were professional developers.
 The rest of the participants were recruited from four universities.

-Our design was a between-subject design [28], with four different groups of participants, each participant completing four tasks in four different settings.
+Our design was a between-subject design, with four different groups of participants, each participant completing four tasks in four different settings.
 Our between-subject design allowed us to avoid repetition by using a different group of subjects for each treatment.
 To avoid potential bias in the coding tasks, we enforced the homogeneity of the groups by ensuring
 that: 1) no group entirely contained participants that were only professional developers or only students, 2) no group entirely contained